sasadangelo/runbooks/README.md

 These are the steps to resolve the issue:

 - List VSI to check their status;
-- Start the logs-test VSI that is stopped;
+- Start the logs-test VSI that is stopped in the us-east region;